Certificate II in Conservation and Ecosystem Management

 What You’ll Study

 The Certificate II in Conservation and Ecosystem Management is a nationally recognised qualification under the Australian Qualifications Framework (AQF).
-On successful completion, you’ll receive a Statement of Attainment for the following 15 accredited units of competency:
+On successful completion, you’ll receive a Statement of Attainment for the following 15 accredited units of competency.

-Core Units - Two (2):
+Core Units (2)

 • AHCWHS202 - Participate in work health and safety processes